bookwyrm-social/documentation/content/contributing/documentation.md

 You might want to see what your changes will look like before sending a pull request.
 The docs repository includes a development script like the main code repository, with the same name: `bw-dev`.
 You can use this to test what your changes will look like.

 Unlike the main project, the documentation does not run in a Docker container.
-If you want to compile the documentation site locally you will need to install the requirements, and it is recommended that you [use a virtual environment](https://docs.python.org/3/library/venv.html):
+If you want to compile the documentation site locally you will need to install the dependencies, and it is recommended that you [use a virtual environment](https://docs.python.org/3/library/venv.html):

 ```py
 python -m venv /path/to/new/virtual/environment